Buy Cremation Insurance! It Will Help Your Family Pay for Your Funeral

 You get the idea.

 The best part?
-Unlike prepaying your funeral, final expense or cremation insurance proceeds go directly to your beneficiary(s) who will use the funds to take care of your final affairs.
+Unlike prepaying your funeral, final expense or cremation insurance proceeds go directly to your beneficiary(s), who will use the funds to care for your final affairs.

-These life insurance policies designed to cover funeral costs and final expenses, bypass probate which eliminates a lot of waiting time.
+These life insurance policies, designed to cover funeral costs and final expenses, bypass probate, eliminating much waiting time.

 All final expense insurance or burial insurance policies are whole life insurance.
-This simply means you’re covered until the day you die.
-Final expense or cremation insurance differs from traditional whole life in that it is designed specifically to cover funeral costs, not to accrue cash value.
+This means you’re covered until the day you die.
+Final expense or cremation insurance differs from traditional whole life in that it is explicitly designed to cover funeral costs, not to accrue cash value.

-If you don’t know this already, funerals are very expensive.
-The Funeral Association of Canada (FSAC) pegs the average burial cost between $8,000 and $10,000.
-The average cost of cremation in Canada is slightly cheaper coming in around $5000 to $6000.
+If you don’t know this already, funerals are costly.
+The Funeral Association of Canada (FSAC) estimates the average burial cost between $8,000 and $10,000.
+The average cremation cost in Canada is slightly cheaper, at around $5000 to $6000.

-…and this doesn’t include any of the bells and whistles most people like to include when they say goodbye to a loved one.
-Which means the price tag for a funeral can be more than $10,000 in the end.
-For most people, this is a serious chunk of change.
+…and this doesn’t include bells and whistles most people like to include when they say goodbye to a loved one.
+This means the price tag for a funeral can be more than $10,000, which for most people is a serious chunk of change.

 Cremation & Why It Makes Sense For Many People

-While we’re all familiar with a traditional burial, some are unaware of what the cremation process entails.
+While we’re all familiar with a traditional burial, some are unaware of the cremation process.
 Cremation reduces the body to its basic elements through exposure to intense heat.

-Typically you take them away in an urn, but this is something the family decides as part of the planning process.
+Typically, you take them away in an urn, but the family decides this as part of the planning process.

-Because the cost of cremations is significantly less expensive than burials, many people choose cremation.
-Final expense insurance for cremation helps to cover these costs.
+Many people choose cremation because it is significantly less expensive than burial.
+Final expense insurance helps to cover these costs.

 What Does Cremation Insurance Cover?

-Cremation insurance plans provide a death benefit payout to your beneficiaries when you pass away.
+Cremation insurance plans to pay your beneficiaries a death benefit payout when you pass away.
 The money provided is used for funeral home fees, cremation, cremation casket, the urn, and/or any lingering debt or financial obligations.

 Because cremation insurance is specifically created to cover final expenses, it’s always permanent insurance (whole life).
 The good news is as long as you pay your cremation insurance premiums, your loved ones will receive a payout.

-In order to keep the cost of this type of insurance down, the face value is smaller which allows people to afford it later in life.
-Final expense insurance policies, like cremation insurance plans, are designed with senior citizens budgetary constraints in mind.
+The face value of this type of insurance is smaller, keeping the cost down and allowing people to afford it later in life.
+Final expense insurance policies, like cremation insurance plans, are designed with senior citizens’ budgetary constraints.

 How Much Insurance Is Needed for Cremation

-The next step is to determine what sort of environment you would like to provide on the day.
-Remember each decision you make has a price attached.
-Often families employ the services of musicians, speakers, and caterers.
+The next step is determining the environment you want to provide on the day.
+Remember, each decision you make has a price attached.
+Often, families employ the services of musicians, speakers, and caterers.
 All of this should be taken into consideration.

-Once you have your final figure, tack on a bit more for inflation.
-Funeral costs typically double every 10 years.
+Once you have your final figure, add a bit more for inflation.
+Funeral costs typically double every ten years.

-Note: If you have any remaining debt to pay, it’s a good idea to include that in your calculations.
+Note: It is a good idea to include any remaining debt in your calculations.

 How Much Does Cremation Insurance for Seniors Cost?

-The cost of cremation in Canada fluctuates depending on the amount of coverage purchased, age, and health history.
-Because the coverage is specifically earmarked for funeral costs and other final expenses, the face value isn’t as high as other life insurance policies.
+The cremation cost in Canada fluctuates depending on the amount of coverage purchased, age, and health history.
+The face value isn’t as high as other life insurance policies because the coverage is earmarked explicitly for funeral costs and other final expenses.

-To figure out how much final expense insurance will cost you, it’s a good idea to work with an independent life insurance agent, like James at Policy Architects or reach out to companies directly.
+To determine the cost of final expense insurance, it’s a good idea to work with an independent life insurance agent, like James at Policy Architects, or contact companies directly.

-The truth is, cremation insurance plans are very affordable.
+The truth is that cremation insurance plans are very affordable.

 Planning & Your Beneficiary(s)